 India (1947 – Present)

-India, country that occupies the greater part of South Asia.
-Its capital is New Delhi, built in the 20th century just south of the historic hub of Old Delhi to serve as India’s administrative centre.
+India, a country that occupies the greater part of South Asia.
+Its capital is New Delhi, built in the 20th century just south of the historic hub of Old Delhi to serve as India’s administrative center.
 Its government is a constitutional republic that represents a highly diverse population consisting of thousands of ethnic groups and likely hundreds of languages.
 With roughly one-sixth of the world’s total population, India is the second most populous country, after China.

 It is known from archaeological evidence that a highly sophisticated urbanized culture—the Indus civilization—dominated the northwestern part of the subcontinent from about 2600 to 2000 BCE.
 From that period on, India functioned as a virtually self-contained political and cultural arena, which gave rise to a distinctive tradition that was associated primarily with Hinduism, the roots of which can largely be traced to the Indus civilization.